Knovour/json-web-crawler/README.md

 Use JSON to list all elements (with css 3 and jquery selector) that you want to crawl.

 #### [Demo]
-run the two scripts in demo folder in terminal
+run the two scripts (kickstarter & steam) in terminal to see what happen.

 ## Usage
 ```javascript